-The Family Violence Entry to Expert Capability Framework (E2E), and the Specialist Family Violence Organisational Standards (SOS) have been designed to help organisations and workforces to improve their ability to respond to family violence safely and effectively.
+The Specialist Family Violence Organisational Standards (SOS), and the Family Violence Entry to Expert Capability Framework (E2E), have been designed to help organisations and workforces improve their ability to respond to family violence safely and effectively.
 How they do this should also be guided by the moemoeā, whanongo pono and tukunga iho of Te Aorerekura.